Looking for walks with nature across the Iberian Peninsula? – Check these 10 Epic hikes in Spain that everyone should try.

 5. Caminito del Rey / Andalusia

-Caminito del Rey is one of the most picture-perfect hikes in Spain, and one of the top places to visit in Andalusia.
+Caminito del Rey is one of the most picture-perfect hikes in Spain and one of the top places to visit in Andalusia.

 Caminito del rey or The King´s Little Path is an iconic walkway pinned along the steep walls of a narrow gorge in El Chorro, in the province of Malaga.
 It was re-opened in 2015 and often ranks globally as one of the world´s most dangerous walkways ever since.
+So, it´s also a perfect match for those who seek Adventurous things to do in Spain.

 Also read: Blue Smurfs Village – Juzcar, Andalusia